factor/factor/README.txt

 On Windows, double-clicking f.exe will start running the Win32-based UI with the factor.image in the same directory as the executable.

-Bootstrap runs in a Windows command prompt, however after bootstrapping only the UI can be used.
+Bootstrap runs in a Windows command prompt, however there is no terminal listener and after bootstrapping only the UI can be used.

 * Source organization